-- 2. He wrote on another occasion that the mystery was "revealed unto the holy apostles."
-Ephesians 3:5.
+2. He wrote on another occasion that the mystery was "revealed unto the holy apostles." - Eph.
+3:5.
 This, of course, included himself, as he was an apostle.
 Here is a profession of holiness from Paul.
-It sounds somewhat different from being the chief of sinners. - 3.
-Paul told the Thessalonian church,
+It sounds somewhat different from being the chief of sinners.

-"Ye are witnesses, and God also, how holily and justly and unblameably we behaved ourselves among you that believe."
+3. Paul told the Thessalonian church, "Ye are witnesses, and God also, how holily and justly and unblameably we behaved ourselves among you that believe." - I Thess.
+2:10.

-Thessalonians 2:10.

 Suppose that he had added in the next verse, that he was the chief of sinners, how would they have reconciled the statements?

-4. In another place Paul made a profession of Christian perfection:

-"Let us therefore, as many as be perfect, be thus minded."
-Philippians 3:15.
+4. In another place Paul made a profession of Christian perfection: "Let us therefore, as many as be perfect, be thus minded." - Phil.
+3:15.
 Paul thus classes himself with those who had obtained this perfection.
 The chief of sinners would hardly harmonize in this place.

-5. He wrote to the Romans and said:

-"I am sure, that when I come unto you, I shall come in the fullness of the blessing of the Gospel of Christ."
-Romans 15:29.

-How can one be in the fullness of the blessing of Christ, and at the same time be the chief of sinners?
+5. He wrote to the Romans and said: "I am sure, that when I come unto you, I shall come in the fulness of the blessing of the Gospel of Christ." - Rom.
+15:29.
+How can one be in the fulness of the blessing of Christ, and at the same time be the chief of sinners?

-- 6. In another place he writes that he is crucified with Christ, and that Christ is living in him.
-Galatians 2:20.
+6. In another place he writes that he is crucified with Christ, and that Christ is living in him. -Gal.
+2:20.
 One of the strongest expressions of full salvation.
-Is the chief of sinners crucified with Christ, and possessed with the Christ life? - 7.
-He won hundreds to Christ and led many into the baptism with the Holy Ghost.
+Is the chief of sinners crucified with Christ, and possessed with the Christ life?

+7. He won hundreds to Christ and led many into the baptism with the Holy Ghost.
 How could one continually succeed in raising men to a higher level than himself?
-How could one, the chief of sinners, succeed in getting other sinners to God, and then in getting them filled with the Holy Ghost? - 8.
-God trusted Paul to write a portion of the inspired Word; committed unto him a "dispensation of the Gospel;" through him wrought miracles of different kinds.
-Can we imagine a Holy God committing such sacred works to the chief of sinners? - 9.
-The very next year after Paul wrote this text about the chief of sinners, he wrote:
+How could one, the chief of sinners, succeed in getting other sinners to God, and then in getting them filled with the Holy Ghost?

+8. God trusted Paul to write a portion of the inspired Word; committed unto him a "dispensation of the Gospel;" through him wrought miracles of different kinds.
+Can we imagine a Holy God committing such sacred works to the chief of sinners?

-"For I sin now ready to be offered, and the time of my departure is at hand.
-I have fought a good fight, I have finished my course, I have kept the faith; henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day; and not to me only, but unto them also that love His appearing."
-Timothy 4:6-8.
+9. The very next year after Paul wrote this text about the chief of sinners, he wrote: "For I sin now ready to be offered, and the time of my departure is at hand.
+I have fought a good fight, I have finished my course, I have kept the faith; henceforth there is laid up ?or me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day; and not to me only, but unto them also that love His appearing." - II Tim.
+4:6-8.
 How could the chief of sinners say, as he was facing death, that he had fought a good fight, and kept the faith, and was expecting a crown of righteousness?
 Is a crown of righteousness laid up for sinners?

-10. Paul wrote, "Awake to righteousness, and sin not." - "S" Corinthians 15:34.
-And again he asks the question,

-"What shall we say then?
+10. Paul wrote, "Awake to righteousness, and sin not." - I Cor.
+15:34.
+And again he asks the question, "What shall we say then?
 Shall we continue in sin that grace may abound?
-God forbid. flow shall we, that are dead to sin, live any longer therein?"
-"Romans 6:1-2.
+God forbid. flow shall we, that are dead to sin, live any longer therein ?"-Rom.
+6:1-2.
 Strange that Paul should exhort others to quit sinning and keep right on himself.
 Where would be the consistency?